Review of: Glock 30/30sf/30s

 The Glock 30 Gen 4 and Glock 30SF are the exact same size.
 These pistols measure 6.88 inches long, 4.8 inches tall, and 1.27 inches wide.
 They have a 3.77 inch barrel, and they weigh 26.3 ounces unloaded.
 Their magazine capacity is 10+1, with an optional 13+1 magazine available.

-The difference between these two weapons is the Short Frame (SF).
+The difference between these two handguns is the Short Frame (SF).
 Basically, what this means is that the Glock 30SF has a smaller, slimmer grip.
-The part of the weapon that you actually wrap your hand around is smaller.
+The part of the handgun that you actually wrap your hand around is smaller.
 For shooters with smaller hands, this is a huge pro.

-The Glock 30S has the same measurable stats as the other two weapons, with one key difference.
+The Glock 30S has the same measurable stats as the other two handguns, with one key difference.
 The Glock 30S is built on a 30SF frame, but it has a smaller slide.
-This slide reduces the amount of metal in the weapon, which reduces the weight of the weapon to only 22.95 ounces when unloaded.
+This slide reduces the amount of metal in the handgun, which reduces the weight of the handgun to only 22.95 ounces when unloaded.
 For concealed carry, this is something that you will enjoy.

 One of the biggest pros of all Glocks is how easy they are to maintain.
 The Glock 30 pistols are no different.